Table of Contents

 Physical Therapist (PT) Average Salary

-Physical Therapists earned an average (mean) annual wage of $85,790 or $41.25 per hour in 2015 according to bls.gov.
+How much does a physical therapist make?
+Physical Therapists earned a mean average annual wage of $85,790 or $41.25 per hour in 2015 per bls.gov.
 The lowest paid 10% of employed PTs made an average median wage of $57,060 ($27.43 per hour), and the upper 10% percent made around $119,790 ($57.59 per hour).
 However, the annual mean wages for PTs will depend on the type of healthcare industry worked in.
 One of the highest compensated industries for physical therapists is home health care services.
 The average mean salary for a PT working for a home health care service was $96,560 or $46.42 an hour.
 In nursing care facilities, the average annual salary was around $91,480 ($43.98 per hour).
 PTs working in general medical and surgical hospitals can bring in an estimated $85,190 annually ($40.96 per hour).
 Physical therapists working in offices of physicians earn an estimated $82,130 ($39.49 hourly).
 Finally, in offices of other health practitioners, a PT can earn an average of $83,800 ($40.29 per hour).
 In 2015, the top paying state for a physical therapist was Nevada with an average mean annual salary of $121,980 ($58.65 an hour).
 California had the highest level of employment for PTs with an estimated 19,000 physical therapists with an average annual salary of $95,300 ($45.82 per hour).

 Physical Therapist Average Annual and Hourly Wages by State